How to Detect a Gas Leak

 Natural gas makes up a large proportion of energy usage in American homes—a little over 42% of residential properties, in fact!
 Still, the average person often has no idea what to do if they suspect a gas leak.
 Know the signs before time, and save yourself the stress later.

-Everyone recognizes the smell of gas, and most of us know what it means.
+Everyone recognizes the smell of gas, and most know what it means.
 That sulfuric, rotten egg smell is actually an additive called mercaptan, designed to attract your attention by standing out.

 A gas leak has a distinctive hiss, sometimes referred to as a roar.
-If you hear this sound for a prolonged period, check all your gas lines to locate the source.
+Check all your gas lines to locate the source if you hear this sound for a prolonged period.

-If it comes from a pipe or a valve, you got a gas leak!
+You got a gas leak if it comes from a pipe or a valve!
 However, be cautious and verify that it is not coming from another kind of appliance or something else in your home.

 Gas is invisible, but that doesn’t mean there aren’t signs around that point to a gas leak.
 It might not be easy to spot around your kitchen or bedroom, but it will become more apparent in outdoor environments.